developer-zebra/developer-zebra-site/src/oeminfo/consume/index.md

         <uses-permission android:name=”com.zebra.provider.READ”>

 ### Content URIs
-Each content URI includes the authority of the content provider represented as a symbolic name along with a path to a table.
-When calling a client method to access a content provider's table, the content URI for the table is passed as an argument.
+Each content URI includes the authority of the content provider represented as a symbolic name along with the package name of a Content Provider or path to the table containing its content.
+When calling a client method to access a content provider's table, the content URI is passed as an argument.

-TABLE OR PACKAGE NAME

 **URIs are broken into four (4) parts** as`<scheme:>//<Authority>/<Provider name>/<API>`